10 best LGBTQ+ video games to play right now

 It’s not just indie games that empower and represent the LGBTQ+ community, either.
 Plenty of major franchises like Assassin’s Creed and even popular free-to-play battle royales like Apex Legends have begun to embrace queer characters.

-To celebrate Pride Month, we’ve rounded up some of the best video games that feature queer characters and storylines.
-This list will no doubt evolve over time, so check back for more additions in the future.
+We’ve rounded up some of the best video games that feature queer characters and storylines.

 The Last Of Us 1 & 2